 DUI Court participants will be eligible for a plea deal to decrease jail time and are placed on up to 60 months of supervision; however, you can graduate in approximately 18 months once you complete all five phases.
-You must have six consecutive months of abstinence prior to graduation.
-The DUI Court is designed to address your addiction, mental health issues, criminal thinking, social and family problems, transportation, housing and your employment or education needs.
+You must have four consecutive months (120 Days) of abstinence prior to graduation.
+The DUI Court is designed to address your substance use disorder, mental health issues, criminal thinking, social and family problems, transportation, housing and your employment or education needs.

-You must complete all five phases in order to graduate from the DUI Court.
-Once you have completed all of the phases and you have a minimum of six months sobriety, you will graduate.
 Your individual program is subject to change by the team consistent with your progress through the phases.
 To advance to the next phase, you must complete the necessary tasks and assignments given to you by your treatment provider and the DUI Court Team.
 Each participant's progress through the program is based solely on his or her individual performance and compliance with the following phase system.